 Bulletproof Handyman

-What Can a Handyman Do in Sevier in Sevier County, Tennessee?
+What Can a Handyman Do Without a License in Sevier in Sevier County, Tennessee?

 In Tennessee, most small “handyman” jobs can be done without a state contractor license as long as each project’s total cost (labor + materials) stays under the state’s contractor licensing threshold.
 Once you exceed the threshold, or if you perform regulated trades (electrical/plumbing/HVAC), you generally need the appropriate state license(s) and local permits even for small jobs.